turingschool/launch-curriculum/module4/labs/Week2/IntroToAPIs.md

 We will start by using the [Pokemon API](https://pokeapi.co/) and make all requests using Postman.

-1. What API request returns the information about the pokemon Bulbasaur? 🌶️ What's a second API request that would return this same information?
+1. What API request returns the information about the Pokemon Bulbasaur? 🌶️ What's a second API request that would return this same information?
-1. What API request returns all of the fire type pokemon?
+1. What API request returns all of the fire type Pokemon?
-1. What API request returns all of the green colored pokemon?
+1. What API request returns all of the green colored Pokemon?

+### Pagination

 Read [this](https://developer.digitalchalk.com/document/rest-api-v5/limit-and-offset/) overview of API Pagination.
 Then work on the following questions.

-1. What API request returns the first 10 pokemon?
+1. What API request returns the first 10 Pokemon?
-1. What API request returns the pokemon with ids 11-20?
+1. What API request returns the Pokemon with ids 11-20?
 1. How many Pokémon are there in total?
-What request returnes this information?
+What request returns this information?

 ## Cat Api